Mentoring for career progression

 Six months is a great time for a mentor:mentee relationship.
 With the view to extend post the six month period.
 I constantly get asked, why put a time on it?

 1. By setting clear guidelines on time, gives the potential mentor an idea of how much time they need to invest.
-They are more likely to say yes if they have a guideline and can see an end.
+They are more likely to say yes if they have a guideline and can see an end to the commitment.

 2. Most mentor relationships work, however if you just didn't gel together then this will give you and the mentor an out.
 A time frame helps you both.
 If they don't see you investing in yourself with their input they may want to part ways too.
 Time is precious, a mentor will always want to see you taking action and that their time is making a difference to your life.